espnet/espnet/README.md

   organization={IEEE}
 }
 @inproceedings{sharma2023espnet,
-  title={ESPnet-summ: Introducing a novel large dataset, toolkit, and a cross-corpora evaluation of speech summarization systems}, author={Sharma, Roshan and Chen, William and Kano, Takatomo and Sharma, Ruchira and Arora, Siddhant and Watanabe, Shinji and Ogawa, Atsunori and Delcroix, Marc and Singh, Rita and Raj, Bhiksha}, booktitle={2023 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)}, pages={1--8},
+  title={ESPnet-{SUMM}: Introducing a novel large dataset, toolkit, and a cross-corpora evaluation of speech summarization systems}, author={Sharma, Roshan and Chen, William and Kano, Takatomo and Sharma, Ruchira and Arora, Siddhant and Watanabe, Shinji and Ogawa, Atsunori and Delcroix, Marc and Singh, Rita and Raj, Bhiksha}, booktitle={2023 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU)}, pages={1--8},